KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Admin user is able to create posts on the Announcements page or from their profile page.
 They don't have access to any other categories from the dropdown list.

-- They are also able to create, edit or delete categories as well as posts.
-There is an additional menu item available for Admin only named Create Board that serves this purpose.
+- They are also able to create or edit categories as well as posts.
+There is an icon on the page and also an additional menu item named Create Board available for Admin only that serves this purpose.

 #### Error handling